jeromy-vandusen-obs/jenkins/README.md

 ## Environment Variables

-* ENV ROOT_URL - The root URL for this Jenkins instance (default: http://jenkins:8080/).
+* ROOT_URL - The root URL for this Jenkins instance (default: http://jenkins:8080/).
-* ENV JENKINS_USER - The name of the administrator user to be created (default: administrator).
+* JENKINS_USER - The name of the administrator user to be created (default: administrator).
-* ENV JENKINS_PASS - The password for the administrator user to be created (default: administrator).
+* JENKINS_PASS - The password for the administrator user to be created (default: administrator).
+* GENERATE_SEED_JOB - Whether or not a seed job should be generated (default: true).
-* ENV SEED_JOB_NAME The name of the seed job to be created (default: seed).
+* SEED_JOB_NAME The name of the seed job to be created (default: seed).
-* ENV SEED_JOB_GIT_URL The URL of the Git repository containing the seed job script (default: https://github.com/example/seed).
+* SEED_JOB_GIT_URL The URL of the Git repository containing the seed job script (default: https://github.com/example/seed).

 ## Seed Job